Max Kepler Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in MLB.
+- The Red Sox pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Red Sox's 4.40 team ERA ranks 19th among all MLB pitching staffs.
+- The Red Sox's 4.39 team ERA ranks 19th across all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 87 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- The Red Sox rank 21st in baseball in home runs allowed (90 total, 1.2 per game).

-- The Red Sox will send Crawford (1-3) out to make his sixth start of the season.
-He is 1-3 with a 3.98 ERA and 41 strikeouts through 40 2/3 innings pitched.
+- Whitlock (4-2) takes the mound for the Red Sox in his eighth start of the season.
+He's put together a 4.38 ERA in 39 2/3 innings pitched, with 33 strikeouts.

-- His last time out came on Tuesday against the Colorado Rockies, when the righty tossed four innings, surrendering four earned runs while giving up five hits.
+- In his last time out on Wednesday against the Colorado Rockies, the right-hander tossed seven innings, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.